Skip to content

 16

-// Create a timer that decrements the `value` of `count`
+// Create a timer that invoked the `countdown` function every second

 17